The Greatest History Never Told

 - "North and South" by John Jakes takes place during the two decades preceding Fort Sumter.

-- The Dear America series has 3 books in this time period, two are about settlers moving west and one is about an Irish immigrant who works in a factory.
+- The Dear America series has 4 books in this time period, two are about settlers moving west, one is about the Alamo, and one is about an Irish immigrant who works in a factory.

 - A Gathering of Days is set in New England circa 1830.